 Instead of buying a new wedding suit, your groom can wear an old, unworn suit that’s fit for the wedding occasion.
 There’s always that suit that hasn’t yet be worn, lying in your groom’s suitcase – because he had reserved it for a special occasion.
 After a while, he forgot about it.
 Ask him to check his suitcase.

-- 10 Unique Ideas to Get a Big-Girls Wedding on a Small Budget
+- 10 Unique Ideas to Get a Big-Girls Wedding on a Small Budget (Bougie on a Budget)

 - How to Plan a Low-Key Wedding in Nigeria

 - Simple Things to Do to Wow Guests When Planning a Small Wedding